THE LOST HOMES OF SWAN ISLAND

 Lower PRIEST house, sat at the bottom of the circle driveway at the DUNBAR-BLEN-STAFF house.

-DARRAH FAMILY
+DARRAH FAMILY HOUSE

 CAPTAIN WILLIAM LILLY & wife SARAH TALLMAN LILLY’S property.
 The house was dismantled in 1962.
 The windows were donated to the Boothbay Railway Village where they are now in a building in the village.

 E.C.
 HATCH-MAXWELL-TARR-HIGGINS house.
 Jesse Tarr once operated a black fox farm here.
+State of Maine Game Warden Don Higgins & family lived there during the 1950’s.

 W.A.
 LEWIS house.
 Note the stone base for the front porch.